Module label | Practical project |

 Module capacity | unlimited |

 Reference text | Topics for projects will be presented in a colloquium at the end of the summer term.
 Students can chose to perform the practical work in either of the research groups of the Department of Psychology.
-External projects are possible upon approval (information and approval form can be found on the programme website).
-Please note that, due to the Coronavirus pandemic, you have to hand in a risk assessment form before starting your external practical project.
-You can find this form in English or German in the list of supporting documents! |
+External projects are possible upon approval (information and approval form can be found on the programme website). |

-Modullevel / module level | MM (Mastermodul / Master module) |
+Module level | MM (Mastermodul / Master module) |

-Lehr-/Lernform / Teaching/Learning method | practical work and regular seminar meetings in the group where the project is performed |
+Teaching/Learning method | practical work and regular seminar meetings in the group where the project is performed |

-Vorkenntnisse / Previous knowledge | PLEASE NOTE: Many projects require knowledge of either EEG, fMRI, TBS, or HCI analysis!
-We strongly recommend to take either psy170: Neurophysiology, psy270: fMRI Data Analysis, psy280: Transcranial Brain Stimulation, or psy220 Human Computer Interaction prior to the practical project.
+Previous knowledge | PLEASE NOTE: Knowledge of either EEG, fMRI, TBS, or MEG data analysis, or knowledge of HCI or ambulatory assessment methods is essential for most projects offered in the Department of Psychology.
+We strongly recommend to take either psy170: Neurophysiology, psy270: fMRI Data Analysis, psy280: Transcranial Brain Stimulation, psy220: Human Computer Interaction, or psy290: Ambulatory Assessment prior to the practical project.
 It is expected that students have basic knowledge of Matlab programming before starting the practical project.
 This is proven by having passed the exam in Computation in Neuroscience. |

-Course type | Comment | SWS | Frequency | Workload attendance |
+Type of course | Comment | SWS | Frequency | Workload of compulsory attendance |

 ---|---|---|---|---|